-UPDATED AUG 13 - Sony has revealed that its electric car project continues on apace, despite the disruption of the coronavirus on the industry.
+Sony has used the world's biggest consumer show to show that its electric car project continues on apace, despite the disruption of the coronavirus.

 Sony is not a complete stranger to the automotive world; it currently sells CMOS sensors to Toyota, for example.